ahmedrbpo/CS50P-Python/README.md

 I like to share my progress which also helps motivate me to finish the course faster.
-Although if any directors of the course want me to take this down I will gladly do so, just shoot me a message via <ahmedrbpo@gmail / ahmedrbpo@outlook.com>
+Although if any directors of the course want me to take this down I will gladly do so, just shoot me a message via <ahmedrbpo@gmail.com / ahmedrbpo@outlook.com>